 Even while Mao was still in charge, efforts were made to cut population growth.
 In the early 1970s, couples were encouraged to delay marriage and keep their family size down to two children.

 Mao died in 1976 and his successors really put the brakes on China’s massive population growth problem.

 The core tactic to slow growth was the one-child policy.
 Each family was allowed to have only one child and faced hefty fines if it went over the limit.
-Even stronger measures were used such as forced sterilization and abortions.
+Even stronger measures were used, such as forced sterilization and abortions.

-But, there were plenty of exceptions.
+But there were plenty of exceptions.

 The strict one-child policy only applied to 36 percent of the population.
 More than half the families were allowed to have a second child if their first baby was a girl.
 Certain ethnic minorities were exempted from the restrictions.

 There’s a debate over whether or not the policy worked.
 The Chinese government claims its strategy prevented the births of 400 million babies.
-But, the authors of an article in The China Journal (No. 74, 2015) says that’s stretching the truth:
+But the authors of an article in The China Journal say that’s stretching the truth:

 Relaxing the Rules